NICMx/FORT-validator/docs/usage.md

 If enabled, Fort will access TAL URLs in random order.
 This is meant for load balancing.
 If disabled, Fort will access TAL URLs in sequential order.

-(Regardless of this flag, Fort will stop iterating through the URLs as soon as it finds one that yields a successful traversal.)
+Regardless of this flag, Fort will stop iterating through the URLs as soon as it finds one that yields a successful traversal.

-Of course, this is only relevant if the TAL lists more than one URL.
+Of course, this flag is only relevant if the TAL lists more than one URL.
+If that's the case, the shuffle is done honoring the priority of the protocols (see [`--rsync.priority`](#--rsyncpriority) and [`--http.priority`](#--httppriority)). i.e. if the HTTP protocol has a higher priority than RSYNC, then all the shuffled HTTP URLs will come first.

 ### `--maximum-certificate-depth`